vbekiaris/jvector/README.md

 * For the overflow Builder parameter, the sweet spot is about 1.2 for in-memory construction and 1.5 for on-disk.
 (The more overflow is allowed, the fewer recomputations of best edges are required, but the more neighbors will be consulted in every search.)
 * The alpha parameter controls the tradeoff between edge distance and diversity; usually 1.2 is sufficient for high-dimensional vectors; 2.0 is recommended for 2D or 3D datasets.
 See [the DiskANN paper](https://suhasjs.github.io/files/diskann_neurips19.pdf) for more details.
 * The Bits parameter to GraphSearcher is intended for controlling your resultset based on external predicates and won’t be used in this tutorial.
+* Setting the addHierarchy parameter to true, build a multi-layer index.
+This approach has proven more robust in highly challenging scenarios.

 #### Step 2: more control over GraphSearcher